 Blockchain technology has a chance to visit the banking sector permanently.
 Despite the resistance, banks are increasingly considering the possibility of carrying out financial operations with it.
 Read more here.

 We could multiply such applications of blockchain in everyday life, industry, services, financial markets or education (Chen et al., 2018).
-The above examples are only an outline of the world, which in a moment will become our everyday life ...
+The above examples are only an outline of the picture of the world that will soon become our everyday life ...

 A database that hangs somewhere in the cloud, but not on a server that can turn off its owner at any moment, but is dispersed, decentralized, or independent, is a revolutionary technology of the future.
 It can change our lives the way the Internet once changed it.
 In this case, it will have a large impact on the economy, on the one hand limiting the need for many contemporary professions, on the other improving the operation in many areas of the economy, affecting its development.

-The article is part of our free training - Cryptocurrencies - a beginner's course.
-More materials on this topic ....
+The article is part of our free training - Cryptocurrencies - a course for beginners.
+More material on this topic….

 Aitzhan, NZ, Svetinovic, D., 2018.
 Security and Privacy in Decentralized Energy Trading.
 Multi-Signatures, Blockchain and Anonymous Messaging Streams.
 IEEE Transactions on Dependable and Secure Computing 15, 840-852. https://doi.org/10.1109/TDSC.2016.2616861